 The British Society of Aesthetics invites postgraduate students, early career researchers, and those in temporary (i.e. fixed-term) positions in the UK to apply for stipends of up to £800 towards travel, registration fees and accommodation costs for participation in conferences, or research visits to other universities (which may include select summer schools), on topics in aesthetics and the philosophy of art.
 Registration fees for an online conference are also covered by the Stipend.
-The BSA has adopted the BPA/SWIP Good Practice Guidelines.
-We especially encourage women and members of other under-represented groups to apply.

 Please note that applicants should apply to other sources of funding where available.
 It is a condition that applicants must take these sources instead of BSA funds if they are successful in both applications.